rahul-cse-25/local-bus-train-pass-management/README.md

 We welcome contributions from developers to enhance the functionality and usability of our app.
 Feel free to fork the repository, make improvements, and submit pull requests.

 **Support:**
-If you encounter any issues or have suggestions for improvement, please don't hesitate to reach out to our support team at rahul.coder.25@gmail.com.
+If you encounter any issues or have suggestions for improvement, please don't hesitate to reach out to support at rahul.coder.25@gmail.com.

 **Connect with Us:**
 Stay updated on the latest news and developments by following us on social media: